Without the proper attachments, you may notice your pressure washer isn’t living up to your expectations.

 Pressure washers usually come with five different spray nozzles.
 These are color-coded, but they are also coded by degrees: zero, 15, 25, 40, and 65.
 The higher the number, the wider the spray area.

 You should use a different type of nozzle depending on the task at hand.
-For instance, zero is used for tough stains on high-strength concrete.
+For instance, zero is used for cleaning tough stains on high-strength concrete.
 25 degrees is the most common since it’s gentle but strong enough for most kinds of dirt.

 Hoses and Wands